PULSACOIL

 your domestic use whilst remaining open vented.
 It does this by

-employing a heat exchanger.
+employing the process of heat exchange.
 The heat exchanger enables stored heat

 (in the thermal store) to be imparted to mains pressure